If you are into cars, you have probably heard about the torque converter before and the problems associated with it.

-The torque converter should move the car forward with a just a slightly tap on the acceleration pedal.
-The shift between the other gears, Drive and sport if you have it to see if you can hear any other noises from it when doing so.
-If everything seems okay you can go to the next step.
+The torque converter should move the car forward with just a light touch of the accelerator pedal.
+Shift between the other gears (Drive and Sport, if you have it) to see if you can hear any other sounds from it.
+If everything seems to be fine, you can go on to the next step.

 3. Test drive

-All older automatic transmissions have a bit of slipping when accelerating but if you have owned the car for a while you do probably know how much it should slip.
-If you are not sure, let a mechanic test drive your car and see if he/she can hear any noises or feel any slipping.
+All older automatic transmissions slip a bit when accelerating, but if you have owned the car for a while, you probably know how much it should slip.
+If you are not sure, let a mechanic test drive your car and see if he hears any noise or can feel slipping.

-To diagnose it properly and visually inspect it you have to remove the transmission from the car and the engine.
-Some older American cars do have a cover plate which you can remove to inspect the torque converter.
-However, even with them, you won’t see much because the torque converter is a sealed unit.
+To diagnose it correctly and carry out a visual inspection, you must remove the vehicle’s transmission and engine.
+Some older American cars have a cover plate that you can remove to inspect the torque converter, but even with them, you will not see much because the torque converter is a sealed unit.